kasevaj/kasevaj/README.md

 📫 How to reach me: jasmin.kaseva@gmail.com or jaskas@utu.fi

 ⚽ I like to watch and play football
-🎮 AndI enjoy other kinds of games and puzzles too
+🎮 And I enjoy other kinds of games and puzzles too